colorbar.gif

 (reproduced by courtesy, © July 2010 BLQ).

-Most credit for the background to these articles, and a great deal more, belongs to my longsuffering coauthor, Peter Nicholson, in this second article, whose Polish website is here.
+Most credit for the background to these articles, and a great deal more, belongs to my longsuffering coauthor, Peter Nicholson.

 Stań po stronie Prawdy by Peter Masters